-Last Sunday marked the beginning of crayfish season in Sweden – a day most famously known as ‘kräftpremiär’ by Swedes, roughly translated to crayfish premier.
+The first Sunday of August marks the beginning of crayfish season in Sweden – a day most famously known as ‘kräftpremiär’ by Swedes, roughly translated to crayfish premier.

 Crayfish season starts at the beginning of August and ends somewhere around the end of October.
 For those lucky enough to have private access to lakes, it is custom to go fishing for your own crayfish.
 Otherwise, this is the short time of year where Swedish crayfish can be found in most grocery stores.

 No matter how the crayfish are acquired, a party, kräftskiva to celebrate the season is among one of the most important Swedish customs.
 Let us break down the tradition and its origin:

 What does a typical crayfish party look like?

 Swedes typically celebrate crayfish season with elaborate dinner parties, most of which are likely to take place in the countryside or archipelago.
 The table is filled with crayfish, potatoes, bread and cheese, salads, and västerbottenpaj – a typical Swedish cheese pie.

 As with every Swedish party, there will be plenty of drinks such as beer, aquavit, and snaps.
 Similar to the Swedish midsummer celebration, every shot, nubbe, of akvavit or snaps begins with a short song, nubbevisa.

 Crayfish has been a part of Scandinavian cuisine since the middle ages.
 During the 1500s, they were commonly served as a festive dish during royal celebrations or among the upper class.
 It wasn’t until the 1800s that the crayfish would gain popularity with the general population.
 Due to the rationalization in farming during the time, many farmworkers were left without jobs.
 To survive, many of these workers would pick up fishing instead, making the crayfish more widely accessible to all layers of society.